Facebook's InfoWars problem just won't go away

 Over the last two years, the company has been ramping up its efforts to fight disinformation, after realizing some had been using the social network to push propaganda to millions of people.
 Despite its efforts, however, hoaxes continue to pop up, while pages pushing conspiracy theories thrive.

 This week, Facebook tried to offer an explanation for why it allows pages that post false news, hoaxes and propaganda to stay in business, arguing that it's defending free speech.
-Much of the ensuing debate centered on the notorious conspiracy theory site InfoWars and whether its Facebook page should be shut down.
+Much of the ensuing debate centered on Alex Jones' notorious conspiracy theory site InfoWars and whether its Facebook page should be shut down.
+The fact that it stirred up so much controversy underscores the tricky role Facebook plays as the master of such a massive platform for expression.

 The social network said it'd rather demote the posts spreading misinformation than ban the source outright.
 The approach means that these pages don't get as many views as they used to, but they still live to spread misinformation.
 Facebook said pages lose about 80 percent of views when they're demoted.